istio/istio.io/content/en/blog/2020/alb-ingress-gateway-iks/index.md

 ---
-title: Securely direct traffic from IBM Cloud Kubernetes Service Ingress to Istio Ingress Gateway
+title: Direct encrypted traffic from IBM Cloud Kubernetes Service Ingress to Istio Ingress Gateway
 description: Configure the IBM Cloud Kubernetes Service Application Load Balancer to direct traffic to the Istio Ingress gateway with mutual TLS.
 subtitle: Configure the IBM Cloud Kubernetes Service Application Load Balancer to direct traffic to the Istio Ingress gateway with mutual TLS
 publishdate: 2020-05-15